-Do you have credit history, given that you're saying first card?
+- Do you have credit history, given that you're saying first card?
 If no, ignore most responses above, get whatever card you can get with no annual fee, build credit up to excellent, never carry a balance.
 Then get fancy cards with lots of points and perks.

-Your first CC needs to be NO ANNUAL FEE which is super important.
+- Your first CC needs to be NO ANNUAL FEE which is super important.
 Because you want to keep it very very long to lengthen your credit history.

-Best option is to not use credit card.
+- Best option is to not use credit card.
 Otherwise, you will end up buying things that you don't need with the money you don't have.

 Buying things you need with the money you have = ok for all